testifysec/action-wrapper/README.md

 3. **Runs with Attestation**: The action is executed through Witness, which creates attestations
 4. **Stores Results**: Attestations are stored (optionally in Archivista) and GitOIDs are returned

+### Input Forwarding

+The action wrapper passes inputs to the nested action with a special prefix convention:

+- Any input parameter starting with `input-` will have the prefix removed and be passed to the nested action
+- For example, `input-who-to-greet: "World"` becomes `who-to-greet: "World"` for the nested action
+- This allows you to clearly separate inputs meant for the wrapper action from those meant for the nested action

 ## Key Features

 - **GitHub Action Execution**: Run any JavaScript GitHub Action